 Best views in Rome – panoramic viewpoint in the historical center

-1 View on the Roman Forum from the Capitol Square – Campidoglio
+1 View on the Roman Forum from the Capitoline Hill – Campidoglio

 The Capitoline hill represented the center of political and religious powers in the first phase of Rome’s history, and since then, it has been considered as the heart of the city.
 The temples of the most important Roman deities were located on the hill, and the one to Jupiter Optimus Maximus was considered the abode of the state’s power.
 What you can see now, is the evolution into the impressive Ara Coeli Catholic Church and the Renaissance Square, which was designed by Michelangelo, with the statue of Emperor Marcus Aurelius at its center.
 The latter is what today is known as the Capitoline Square.

 Once you’ve climbed the stairs to the Capitol Square and admired the fountain behind the statue, slide right to the balcony with the most captivating view of the Roman Forum (without need for ticket!!!) and Temple of Vespasiano.
 These are some of the must-see Rome monuments!

 2 Terrazza Caffarelli – Caffarelli Terrace rooftop cafè